pranita268/DigiMall/README.md

- DigiMall, is a digital shopping mall.
+ DigiMall, is a Digital Shopping Mall.

  Features-
  1. It Allows users to see a list of products available in the mall.